codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

     literals:
         # contextName is the name of the kube context (in the local kubeconfig file) that connects to the target cluster
       - "contextName=<contextName>"
-        # ingressUrl is the url used to access the CSDP runtime
+        # ingressUrl is the url used to access the Codefresh runtime
         # example https://some.domain.name
       - "ingressUrl=<ingressUrl>"
         # server is the k8s cluster API endpoint url